kuzudb/kuzudb.github.io/docs/blog/factorization.md

 (specifically c.accID and a.accID).
 In Neo4j, you'll instead see an Expand(All) operator, which does the Extend+Join in GraphflowDB in a single operator[^1].
-For very good reasons we removed these Extend/Expand type operators in Kuzu.
+For very good reasons we removed these Extend/Expand type operators in Kùzu.
 I will come back to this.

 The interpretation of plans is that tuples are flowing from the bottom to top and each operator will take in sets of tuples and produce sets of tuples (in a pipelined fashion).